Referral and resubmission

-A decision to refer a thesis indicates that, although the thesis is potentially of a standard to merit the award of the degree it does not, at this stage, satisfy the requirements for award and certain aspects are in need of improvement.
-If the examiners recommend referral for resubmission, you will need to revise your thesis before resubmitting it for examination.
+A decision to refer a thesis is normally interpreted as signifying that, although the thesis is potentially of a standard to merit the award of the degree concerned it does not, at this stage, satisfy the requirements for award and certain sections and/or aspects of the thesis are in need of alteration and improvement and a re-examination of the work will be required.

 Notes for guidance

 Alongside the report on the examination, the examiners are required to prepare Notes for Guidance which outlines the changes which are required.
 The Notes for Guidance will set out what needs to be done in order for the thesis to reach the standards required for the award of the degree and will specify the sections or aspects of the thesis which are in need of improvement and information about what work is required to enable you to revise the thesis for resubmission to meet the standard required for award.

 You will not receive your notes for guidance directly from your examiners after your viva.
 The notes for guidance must be submitted with the examiners report to Postgraduate Research and Operations (PGRO) for scrutiny by the Graduate Boards Examinations Group.
 The examiners report and their notes for guidance will be issued to you by PGR & Operations after approval by the Examinations Group with a letter describing how to resubmit for re-examination.

 PGRO aim to send you your approved report and notes for guidance within a period of 3-4 weeks from receipt of the report and notes for guidance.
 This will either be uploaded to GRAD and a notification sent to your University email address (if you used the GRAD examination entry form process) or sent to your University email account (if you followed the paper-based examination entry form process).
 If for any reason it will not be possible to meet this timescale you will be kept informed.